amperity/amperity-docs/amperity_reference/source/uid2.rst

           :alt: Advertisers and UID2
           :align: left
           :class: no-scaled-link
-     - Advertising with UID2 enables the use of use |ext_uid2_first_party| to build omnichannel campaigns across devices using a single identifier.
+     - Advertising with UID2 enables the use of use `first-party data <https://unifiedid.com/docs/overviews/overview-advertisers#workflow-for-advertisers>`__ |ext_link| to build omnichannel campaigns across devices using a single identifier.
 Using UID2 as part of your advertising strategy will help your brand:

        * Manage advertising frequency
        * Suppress audiences across channels and devices